codycarter1763/1940s-Dickerson-Tube-Amp-Restore/README.md

 ![image](https://github.com/user-attachments/assets/c7252280-de1f-4980-8dd1-23261756daff)

 ## Power Supply Stage
 The power supply stage uses an iso-transformer to convert the 120VAC from the wall to the various voltages needed for operation.
-The 365VAC signal is rectified to DC with a 5Y3GT rectifier tube for the amp heaters.
+The 365VAC signal is rectified to DC with a 5Y3GT rectifier tube for the amp.
+The infamous .05uF death cap was removed in the final restoration due to safety concerns if the capacitor fails where 120VAC can be shorted to ground.
+I also upgraded to a 3 prong cable for added safety since the chassis will be grounded.

+Instead of the three capacitor can capacitor, I opted to just replace it with three seperate 20uF electrolytic capacitors.
+Such designs were used back in the day to save space and money, though with reliable and cheap capacitors nowadays you can use seperate capacitors.
+As a result, I was able to install the capacitors close to the power suppply rails to reduce noise.
+To keep the vintage look, I left the can capacitor installed in the socket.

 ![image](https://github.com/user-attachments/assets/109a167c-b60a-40f8-aa88-a3e28b3a9b0c)

+# Aesthetics
+The condition of the amp was super rusted and dirty when I first received it.
+In an effort to preserve the original finish and logo, I took extra care in the cleaning process.
+For the metal chassis, I used a wire brush and WD-40 to remove a large portion of the rust.
+I was not able to get all of the rust off, but it already looks so much better without having to repaint the chassis.
+The handle was sanded and soaked in Muratic Acid for 24 hours which removed all of the rust for a brand new finish.

+For the mother of pearl vinyl, I used mineral oil and a soft towel to carefully clean and restore the finish.
+Glue was also used to place back the peeling parts of the vinyl.

+# Finished Product
+Below is some before and after photos of the Dickerson Tube amp.
+This amp really came a long way and I learned a ton on how vacuum tubes work and the restoration process.
+Super happy that I was able to bring new life to such a vintage amp!
+The amp sounds great on its' own and even better when driven with a tube screamer, fuzz face, or Klon type overdrive.

+As I make any upgrades or updates, I will update this repository.